Current as of Sept. 2, 2021

-With most federal agencies at or nearing 100% telework due to coronavirus disease 2019, it is important that employees working from home have the necessary tools and work environment to get the job done.
+With many employers authorizing telework due to coronavirus disease 2019, it is important that employees working from home have the necessary tools and work environment to get the job done.

 If you are having difficulty accomplishing essential job tasks while working at home due to a diagnosed disabling condition or limitation, you can request a needs assessment to allow the Computer/Electronic Accommodations Program to help identify potential solutions.
 You will discuss your job requirements, the limitations you are experiencing and learn what may help.

 Your home office environment might allow you to work in your pajamas, but it may be lacking in some important workplace ergonomics that can prevent you from doing your job effectively and possibly even exacerbate existing limitations.

 Learn how to prepare your home office using the Workplace Ergonomics Reference Guide 3rd Edition.
 This guide provides illustrations of proper workstation ergonomics, a checklist for implementation of these strategies, and tips for the prevention of repetitive stress injuries.

 It’s important to bring workplace ergonomics to your home by: